How to use SaaS analytics to reduce churn in 2023

 We would recommend you include a follow-up question to get qualitative user feedback.
 This second question should ask customers to give reasons behind their score to identify areas of opportunity and pain points and improve user experience accordingly.

-In an ideal world, every SaaS company’s dream is to drive customer churn down to zero.
+In an ideal world, SaaS companies dream of driving customer churn down to zero.
 Here are some tactics that you can apply to make the best use of SaaS analytics to reduce churn.

 Disengaged users are at the highest risk of churning.
 Segment them into different cohorts and cater to the needs of each cohort separately to address their pain points and avoid churn.

 First, list the most critical patterns in user behavior like login frequency or in-app events (or lack thereof).
 Any deviation from standard behavior suggests that users are disengaged.
-You can detect them using an analytics tool like Userpilot.
+You can detect them using a SaaS analytics tool like Userpilot.

 Use behavioral data to predict customer actions

-The data collected from your product helps you realize how much value customers derive from your product and where the areas of improvement are.
+The accurate data collected from your product helps you realize how much value users and customers derive from your product and where the areas of improvement are.

-Userpilot helps you decide what to concentrate on by tracking user behavior based on your predetermined goals.
+Userpilot helps you decide what to concentrate on by using automatic data capture to track user behavior based on your predetermined goals.

 Userpilot’s analytics uncover insights according to what users do inside your app.
 These are based on ‘feature tags’ or custom events.
 You can tag a feature on the front end of your web app.